Rush Oak Park Hospital Ratings & Violations

 The federal government maintains their website portal www.Medicare.gov by updating comparison information on nursing facilities nationwide.
 Currently, Rush Oak Park Hospital Skilled Nursing Unit maintains an overall five out of five available star rating when compared to other facilities across the United States.
 This includes five out of five stars for health inspections and staffing and four out of five stars for quality measures.

-Even though the facility maintains a high standard in quality care, the nursing home neglect attorneys at Rosenfeld Injury Lawyers have found filed complaints and opened investigations against Rush Oak Park Hospital Skilled Nursing Unit.
+Even though the facility maintains a high standard of quality care, the nursing home neglect attorneys at Rosenfeld Injury Lawyers LLC have found filed complaints and opened investigations against Rush Oak Park Hospital Skilled Nursing Unit.
 These include:

 - Failure to Provide an Environment Free of Accident Hazards: